jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 |                       |                       | AWS Support.          |
 +-----------------------+-----------------------+-----------------------+

-[CloudWatch Logs Limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html) in the *Amazon CloudWatch Logs User Guide*.
+For more information about these and other CloudWatch Logs limits, see [CloudWatch Logs Limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html) in the *Amazon CloudWatch Logs User Guide*.

 AWS CodeBuild Limits {#limits_codebuild}
 --------------------